xyngular/py-xinject/docs/index.md

 from udepend import Dependency

 # This is an example Dependency class, the intent with this class
-# is to treat it as a semi-singleton shared resource.
+# is to treat it as a semi-singleton shared dependency.
 class MyUniversalDependency(Dependency):

   # It's important to allow resources to be allocated with